brea2a/jb/README.md

 ## Build from Release tarball

-To build from [a release](https://github.com/jpmens/jo/releases) you will need a C compiler to install from a source tarball.
+To build from [a release](https://github.com/jpmens/jo/releases) you will need a C compiler to install from a source tarball which you download from the [Releases page](https://github.com/jpmens/jo/releases).

 ```bash
 tar xvzf jo-1.0.tar.gz